hlaidlaw/University_C_Assignment/README.md

 -------------------Expected Output--------------------------------------------------------

-The expected outputs are shown on the screencast however they are also listed below.

 The user is prompted to enter the name of a config file.

 If a config file is given: